h8d13/VHS-To-Digital/README.md

 ![51CZxvAMGyL _AC_SL1200_](https://github.com/user-attachments/assets/05471ee0-eb78-4cec-968c-aa8499628a15)

-## This will also determine the color quality: SCART is RBG compatible making the images quite crisp!
+## This will determine the color quality + res: SCART is RBG compatible making the images quite crisp!
 ----

 > **_NOTE:_** Your main issue would be tear: